 Abby Benedetto has taken on designing and changing systems for the last two decades from a wide variety of roles and perspectives—honing her skills around deep listening, collaborative innovation, and equity-centered learning design, and driven by the purpose of working to ensure that ALL young people (and adults) have access to the type of deeper learning they deserve so that they feel seen and valued, and develop the skills that they need to go out into the world and thrive.
 As an educational consultant and founder of Core Shifts, she works to support schools and districts across the country to set up high quality systems of performance assessment, with the goal of aligning deeper learning skills to authentic assessment practices and cohesive instructional design.
 Abby has had the opportunity to partner with schools & districts to provide coaching, design work, high quality adult learning, and systems transformation nationally and around the globe.
 Abby is able to draw upon her lived experience of the decade she spent as a classroom teacher and leader, as well as a unique ability to help educators make connections between what they know and their aspirational vision for where they want to go.

-Jessica Wei Huang is an educator & leader with 20+ years of experience as a classroom teacher, school administrator and leadership coach and facilitator.
-She has a wide range of knowledge for how to build equitable school communities.
-Through her on-the-ground work in schools and her support and coaching of educator teams, she creates healing-centered, student-focused spaces where students of all backgrounds can thrive.
-Jessica has a Bachelor’s of Foreign Service from Georgetown University and a Master’s of Education from Stanford University.
-Her experience in both the public school system in the US and in international schools equips her to lead in a wide-variety of cultural-contexts.
+Jessica Wei Huang (“Way Hwong”) is an educator & school leader with 20+ years of experience as a classroom teacher, school principal and leadership coach/facilitator, 17 of those years spent as a teacher and then principal at the June Jordan School for Equity in San Francisco.
+She has a wide range of knowledge for how to build equitable school communities through her on-the-ground work in schools and her support and coaching of educator leaders and teams.